morelandjs/melo/doc/example.rst

    commutes = True

 since the point total comparisons are invariant under label interchange.
-Finally, we'll want to provide somewhat different inputs for the k, bias, and regress arguments.
+Finally, we'll want to provide somewhat different inputs for the k and regress arguments.
 Putting the pieces together: ::

    nfl_totals = Melo(.245, lines=lines, commutes=True,
                      regress=lambda months: .3 if months > 3 else 0,
                      regress_unit='month')

-   nfl_totals.fit(dates, teams_home, teams_away, totals, bias=0)
+   nfl_totals.fit(dates, teams_home, teams_away, totals)

 And voila!
 We can easily predict the outcome of a future point total comparison. ::